dflupu/aioconcurrency/README.md

 await aioconcurrency.map(items, f, concurrency=2).results()  # Returns [2, 4, 6, 8]

 async for result in aioconcurrency.each(items, f, concurrency=2):
     print(result)  # Prints 2 4 6 8 in random order
 ```

 ## Api
 ### aioconcurrency.map

 Runs the given coroutine concurrently with each item in an iterable.
-May be used to obtain a list of the return values in the expected order.
+The list of the return values will be ordered as if the coroutine was ran serially.

 `items`